wesoberg/aoc-2024/README.md

 ## takeaways

 * Hashing is really slow in Rust!
-This came up on 2024-06-b!
+This first came up on [2024-06-b](src/bin/year2024day06b.rs) (which to be fair I should revisit, that one was a slog for a while for me + Rust).
+As a result, I've occasionally dropped in `FxHash*` to get a speed boost (shave off half a second or more, in release mode).
+It's still kind of lame when the flamegraph only shows hashing operations, though.
     * https://nnethercote.github.io/perf-book/hashing.html
 * The [itertools](https://docs.rs/itertools/latest/itertools/) crate can be
   really slow!
-For 2024-07-b I had even materialized all the permutations for caching.
-Turns out that's just a suboptimal approach to the problem altogether (explicitly iterating permutations).
+For [2024-07-b](src/bin/year2024day07b.rs) I had even materialized all the permutations _for caching_ (which _was faster_).
+Turns out that's just a suboptimal approach to the problem altogether (explicitly generating permutations to then iterate).
+* As soon as I refactored ~10 days' worth of copypasta 2D grid utilities into the shared lib, there were no more 2D grids.
+Wonderful.
+I did this refactor while despairing at potential edge cases in my implementation for 2024-21-a (which I've ended up saving as the last day to tackle).
+* "Inspect the input" came up at least twice.
+Always good to keep in mind, and always something I try to avoid _anyway_, to my own peril.
+I must relearn the lesson each time, it seems.
+* Most brutal problem of the year for me was [2024-24-b](src/bin/year2024day24b.rs) because I refused to "study up on the Foo Bar Baz" and wanted to tackle it as a relative idiot to "Foo Bar Baz" (otherwise it felt unsatisfying for whatever reason).
+Though seeing some of the generated images on the subreddit, and being able to make some assumptions about the overall structure, was useful.
+  * Really bad idea to [clone in a recursive function](docs/year2024day24b-flamegraph-highlight.png). :D
+* Spent much less time fighting the Rust compiler this year, that was nice, though I did tactically avoid trying lifetimes again.
+I would like to go back through and see what could be cleaned up, and maybe enhanced with more Rust-isms.
+  * Moving the 2D grid utilities into the lib may have been my first real start-to-finish foray into implementing my own generics.
+Wild that you can't say "any whole number" type constraint in Rust without a crate!
+It's all about the waddles and the quacks (_behavior_ expressed by traits)...